SinnDevelopment/BinaryBall/README.md

 Pre-Beta: Posted on my website for the public to play, and give feedback.

-Beta: Game is released on Steam Greenlight.
+Beta: Fully publicized

-Release: Game is (hopefully) released on Steam, and as a downloadable exe.
+Release: Done :D